kubernetes/enhancements/keps/sig-apps/draft-20251010-multipod-pdb/README.md

 A good summary is probably at least a paragraph in length.
 -->

 Currently a PodDisruptionBudget (PBD) uses individual pod replicas to count availability.
 This proposal is to allow them to treat multi-pod groups (e.g. LeaderWorkerSet replicas) as if they were pod replicas.
-We would add optional fields `replicaKey` and `replicaSizeKey` to the PDB spec. `replicaKey` to specify a label which whose value would identify groups of pods that should be handled together (i.e. all pods with the same value are considered one replica).
-In the example of LWS, this is `leaderworkerset.sigs.k8s.io/group-key`, as each group has a unique value which is given to all pods in it. `replicaSizeKey` is needed to provide the size of a pod group, as it would otherwise be impossible to know there is a missing pod (e.g. there are 3 healthy pods, but the intended group size is 4, so the group should be marked unhealthy).
+We would add optional fields `replicaKey`, `replicaSizeKey`, and `replicaTotalKey` to the PDB spec.

+`replicaKey` will specify a label which whose value would identify groups of pods that should be handled together (i.e. all pods with the same value are considered one replica).
+In the example of a LeaderWorkerSet (LWS), this is `leaderworkerset.sigs.k8s.io/group-key`, as each group has a unique value which is given to all pods in the group.

+`replicaSizeKey` is needed to provide the size of each pod group, as it would otherwise be impossible to know there is a missing pod.
+For example, if we see 3 healthy pods but the intended group size is 4, the group should be marked unhealthy.

+`replicaTotalKey` is needed to provide the total number of desired replicas, so that we know whether a percentage-based PDB is met.
+For example, we don't know if two healthy replicas are sufficient for a PDB of `minAvailable: 50%` unless we know that the total desired replicas is <=4.

 ## Motivation